 36.3.
 Configuring an ethtool coalesce settings by using the network RHEL System Role

 network RHEL System Role to configure

 ethtool coalesce settings of a NetworkManager connection.

-Depending on whether it already exists, the procedure creates or updates the
+Depending on whether it already exists, this playbook creates or updates the

 A static IPv4 address -